sunilgiri7/sunilgiri7/README.md

-- 👋 Hi, I’m @sunilgiri7
-- 👀 I’m interested in Data science.
-- 🌱 I’m currently learning Deep Learning.
-- 💞️ I’m looking to collaborate on anything I can help with.
-- 📫 Reach me at seungiri841@gmail.com

 - 🔭 I’m currently working on Feature Extraction and Data analytics

 - 🌱 I’m currently learning NLP with Data Analytics